-Barely a year ago, Anna Blakney was working in a relatively inconspicuous, niche field of science in a lab in London.
+Barely three years ago, Anna Blakney was working in a relatively inconspicuous, niche field of science in a lab in London.
 Few people outside of her scientific circles had heard of mRNA vaccines.
 Because none yet existed.
 Attendees at an annual conference talk she gave in 2019 could be counted in the tens, not hundreds.
 Today, she's in hot demand: an assistant professor at the University of British Columbia, Canada, and a science communicator with 253,000 followers and 3.7 million likes on TikTok.
 She was, she admits, in the right place at the right time to ride a once-in-a-generation wave of scientific progress.
 She even gave this new era a name: "the RNAissance".

 Due to the Covid-19 pandemic, many people have now heard of – and have received – an mRNA vaccine, from the likes of Pfizer-BioNTech and Moderna.
 But even when Blakney started her PhD at Imperial College London in 2016, "a lot of people were sceptical as to whether it could ever work".
 Now, "the whole field of mRNA is just exploding.
 It's a game changer in medicine," she says.